muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "Then the answers you gave me earlier about helping people and chatting with me...
 Were they all just lies?"

 "No, it's all true.
 I'm a very honest person after all.
-It's not every day that you get to see or talk to the friends, acquaintances, and/or family of mortality applicants and even less common to have the execution carried out in front of said people...
+It's not every day that you get to see or talk to the friends, acquaintances, and/or family of mortality applicants, and even less common to have the execution carried out in front of said people...
 What?
 Did you actually believe that mortality agents are all just a bunch of serial killers that are given a job to keep busy do you?
 After all, there's no such thing as an unarmed civilian so your garden variety serial killer won't really get too far."

 "..."

 "To be honest, it's probably for the best that you believe that.
 There's a pretty good reason for that rumor to exist.
-In my 8 or so centuries of being a mortality agent, I've only ran into a hand full of instances where someone in your position thought otherwise, and they're all people who has had experienced interacting with another mortality agent before."
+In my 8 or so centuries of being a mortality agent, I've only run into a hand full of instances where someone in your position thought otherwise, and they're all people who have had experience interacting with another mortality agent before."

 "Right... that'd lead to too many agents if people knew better..."